A long, straight channel of blue water lined with rocks and birds leads to distant dunes.

 Getting Here

-• Bus: Bus Éireann route 445 runs a few times daily on weekdays between Ballina and Ballycastle, stopping in Killala.
+• Bus: Bus Éireann route 445 operates several weekday services between Ballina and Ballycastle, with stops in Killala.

-• Rail: The historic Ballina‑Killala line is closed; the nearest active station is Ballina.
+• Rail: The historic Ballina-Killala line is no longer operational.
+Ballina station is the nearest active railway link.

-• Harbour: Killala Quay provides launch points for sea‑angling and occasional whale‑watching trips.
+• Harbour: Killala Quay serves as a launch point for sea-angling charters and occasional coastal excursions.

-• Free roadside parking is available near Ross Beach (seasonal lifeguard area) and at the Kilcummin harbour.
+• Free roadside parking is available near Ross Beach and at Kilcummin harbour.
+Limited spaces exist near the round tower and cathedral; early arrival is recommended during summer weekends.

-• The village centre hosts Campbell’s Centra for groceries, takeaway meals and basic supplies.
+• Campbell’s Centra in the village centre stocks groceries, takeaway meals and basic supplies.

 Accessibility